anoop-pn/Twitter-Data-Search-Engine/Front-End/README.md

 npm install

 ## Compiles and hot-reloads for development
-npm run serve
+npm run serve  -> After this you can access the front-end from http://localhost:8080/

 ## Compiles and minifies for production
 npm run build

-This will build code for production in dist directory, copy contents of dist directory to new empty directory "TwitterSearch" and you can use this to deploy front-en on tomcat server.
-Copy TwitterSearch folder into "tomcat/webapps" folder.
+This will build code for production in dist directory, copy contents of dist directory to new empty directory "TwitterSearch" and you can use this to deploy front-end on tomcat server.
+Copy "TwitterSearch" folder into "tomcat/webapps" folder.
 After this you can access from tomcat server.